dotse/tls-fed-auth/tls-fed-auth.md

 *   `iss` (Issuer)

     A URI uniquely identifying the issuing federation, playing a critical role in establishing trust and securing interactions within the FedTLS framework.
 The iss claim differentiates federations, preventing ambiguity and ensuring entities are recognized within their intended context.
-Verification of the iss claim, along with the corresponding issuer's certificate, enables relying parties to confidently determine information origin and establish trust with entities within the identified federation.
-This ensures secure communication and mitigates potential security risks [@!RFC7519], section 4.1.1.
+Verification of the iss claim enables determining the origin of information and establishing trust with entities within the identified federation [@!RFC7519], section 4.1.1.

 *   `kid` (Key Identifier)